Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/migration_guide.md

 key_client = KeyClient(vault_url="https://my-key-vault.vault.azure.net/", credential=credential)
 ```

-You can also create a `CryptographyClient` to enable cryptographic operations (encrypt/decrypt, wrap/unwrap, sign/verify) using a particular key.
+You can also create a `CryptographyClient` to perform cryptographic operations (encrypt/decrypt, wrap/unwrap, sign/verify) using a particular key.

 ```python
 from azure.keyvault.keys.crypto import CryptographyClient